Nilzor/bindable-radiobuttons/README.md

 Example: See `activity_main.xml` and `MainActivityViewModel` // todo insert reference

-(1) If you don't want to use the provided `ButtonViewModel`, you can create your own button ViewModel extending `ButtonViewModelInterface`
+(1) If you don't want to use the provided `ButtonViewModel`, you can create your own button ViewModel extending `ButtonViewModelInterface`.
+ Same goes for `CheckboxViewModelInterface` for CheckBox and `TitledElement` for RadioButton.

 ## Radio Buttons